 How to win on Kickstarter

 More than a million people from around the globe have supported 30,000 publishing projects on Kickstarter, helping nearly 10,000 of them come to fruition, according to Kickstarter’s stats.
+Businesses or individuals looking for funding for their projects or just to grow their operations may want to look towards alternatives like crowdfunding loans.
+If this is an appealing prospect, check out this guide to crowdfunding loans.

 Among these book project launches, more than 8,000 have come from fiction writers, 7,000 from non-fiction authors, 5,000 children’s book authors, 1,000 poets, and many more.
 Anthologies have been strong, with successful launches for books like Fresh Romance, a romance comics anthology, and Gigantic Worlds, an anthology of sci-fi flash fiction.